SudoMagicCode/SudoSignals/docs/docs/v2/001-intro.md

 ---
 sidebar_position: 1
-slug: /
+slug: /v2
-title: Home
+title: Signals v2
 description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+displayed_sidebar: v2Sidebar
 ---

-# sudoSignals Live
+# sudoSignals Version 2 - Coming Soon

 sudoSignals is an application monitor and remote operation service.